 Heidrun is not your typical winery stop.
 Instead of making wine from grapes, they make sparkling mead from honey - most of which is produced on their grounds!
 They have huge gardens of flowering plants that the bees on the property use to take nectar and make honey.
 The honey is then used as the sugar in the production of their mead.

-Their tasting is super fun, different honeys produce really different tasting sparkling meads.
+Their tasting is super fun, as different honeys produce really different tasting sparkling meads.
 Heidrun's website says "The plants we cultivate on our farm determine the floral character of our mead varietals."
-You can even try and purchase the raw honey alongside the mead!
+You can even try or purchase the raw honey alongside the mead!

 Explore nearby wineries & map out your trip: